Why is this change happening?

 These changes have come about because North Manchester General Hospital (NMGH) is no longer part of the Northern Care Alliance NHS Foundation Trust and is now run by the Manchester University NHS Foundation Trust (MFT).
 Both organisations have been working together to strengthen the care we provide, and this includes some reorganising of services.

 Therefore, from September 2022 the Haematology service at NMGH will be delivered by MFT.

 How is the service currently provided?

-Currently, the Northern Care Alliance NHS Foundation Trust provides full Haematology outpatient services at Rochdale Infirmary (RI), Royal Oldham Hospital (ROH) and Fairfield General Hospital (FGH), as well as at North Manchester General Hospital (NMGH), with any hospital admission for more specialist care being at ROH.
+Currently, the Northern Care Alliance NHS Foundation Trust provides full Haematology outpatient services at Rochdale Infirmary (RI), Royal Oldham Hospital (ROH) and Fairfield General Hospital (FGH), as well as at NMGH, with any hospital admission for more specialist care being at ROH.
 Some day case services are also available at NMGH.